Cerebras launches new AI supercomputing processor with 2.6 trillion transistors

 Lots of customers

 Kim Branson, senior vice president at GlaxoSmithKline, said in a statement that the company has increased the complexity of the encoder models it generates while decreasing training time by 80 times.
-At Argonne, the chip is being used for cancer research and reduced the experiment turnaround time on cancer models by more than 300 times.
+At Argonne, the chip is being used for cancer research and has reduced the experiment turnaround time on cancer models by more than 300 times.

 “For drug discovery, we have other wins that we’ll be announcing over the next year in heavy manufacturing and pharma and biotech and military,” Feldman said.

-Feldman said the company now has more than 300 engineers with offices in Silicon Valley, Toronto, San Diego, and Tokyo.
+The new chips will ship in the third quarter.
+Feldman said the company now has more than 300 engineers, with offices in Silicon Valley, Toronto, San Diego, and Tokyo.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: